-4.1 | Declarative annotation of AUT source code
+4.1 Declarative annotation of AUT source code

-When planning the execution of in vivo testing, Test Engineers are in charge of selecting the units under test, and of defining and customising the activation policies for the test cases to be executed at run-time.
-Hence, Groucho works under the assumption that Test Engineers are knowledgeable about organisation and responsibilities of the main classes in the AUT, and are also aware of implementation details relevant for in vivo testing.
+When planning the execution of in vivo testing, Test Engineers are in charge of selecting the units under test, and of defining and customizing the activation policies for the test cases to be executed at run-time.
+Hence, Groucho works under the assumption that Test Engineers are knowledgeable about organization and responsibilities of the main classes in the AUT, and are also aware of implementation details relevant for in vivo testing.

-Similarly to other in vivo testing frameworks (e.g., $|nvite^{10}|$ as we will depict in Figure 2), the basic use case in Groucho expects that tests are selected and enabled for in vivo execution in advance, before compiling the AUT source code.
+Similarly to other in vivo testing frameworks (e.g., Invite [12], as also detailed in Section 5), the basic use case in Groucho expects that tests are selected and enabled for in vivo execution in advance, before compiling the AUT source code [13].
 The granularity for both test case selection, and activation policies is at method level.
-Test Engineers manually annotate the AUT producing the instrumented version AUT + in vivo (SRC) (see Figure 1-a),
+Test Engineers manually annotate the AUT producing the instrumented version AUT + in vivo (SRC) (see Figure 1a),